jpitagc/VOS-E-SAM/README.md

 ### Use python notebooks to start

-Three notebooks to run tests on each dataset are provideded
+Notebooks to run tests on each dataset are provideded

 [DAVIS](./run_davis_test.ipynb)